Skip to main content

 Channel your creativity

-Come inside from the great outdoors and tour the Northwest Territories Legislative Assembly.
-This unique building was designed to maintain its natural landscape setting, including the trees, rock outcrops, and the lakeshore.
-Carvings and crafts from across the territory are featured within.
-Free guided tours are available Monday-Friday and Sundays.
+The winter air will recharge your body, now let’s refresh your mind.
+Come inside from the great outdoors to experience one of the many historical spaces within Yellowknife and its interesting history.
+The Northwest Territories Legislative Assembly is a unique building designed to maintain its natural landscape setting, including the trees, rock outcrops, and the lakeshore.
+Carvings and crafts from across the territory are featured within the space and free guided tours are available Monday to Friday and Sundays.
 Find out about the territory’s consensus-style government, and don’t miss the NWT’s special collection of Group of Seven painter A.Y.
 Jackson’s works on display.

 Excited to see a true winter wonderland?
 Read more about what Northerners look forward to every winter and the ways you can keep busy (and warm!) on your authentic Northern experience.